Athlete's Foot During Pregnancy: Causes And Home Remedies

 • If you often go to the damp loo barefoot, your risk of suffering from Athlete’s foot is higher.

 • It is advisable to wear clean sandals and pat your wet feet dry with a soft towel.
-This may prevent the growth of toe fungus.
+This may prevent the growth of fungi that cause toenail fungus during pregnancy.

 protip_icon Health fact